TL;DR

 - Lack of Business Associate Agreements (BAAs): If your call tracking or chat provider handles PHI and hasn’t signed a BAA, your agency is liable for any data misuse.

 These risks are growing as more agencies adopt sophisticated martech stacks.
-That’s why understanding and implementing HIPAA-compliant marketing practices isn’t just smart—it’s essential for sustainable, trusted growth.
+That’s why understanding and implementing HIPAA-compliant marketing rules and practices isn’t just smart, it’s essential for sustainable, trusted growth.

 1. Never Collect PHI Without Encryption